Take the first step towards recovery

 It’s not all roses, and anyone will tell you that.
 Three years into my own recovery, here are seven real truths I’ve learned in the process:

 Maybe not drastically – but it will.
-I spent eight years in over-sized t-shirts and black sweatpants that dragged at the feet.
+I spent 8 years in oversized t-shirts and black sweatpants that dragged at the feet.
 I loved those thigh-hiding safety nets.
 I wore them everywhere.
 I made excuses for them and lied to myself by saying that I just wasn’t “the dress-up kind of girl.”
 Honestly, I was engulfed by body dysmorphia, and the only items I ever felt comfortable in were shirts and pants that gave me zero figure.

 Today, I’m still figuring out what I like and what feels flattering to my body.
 One day, I’ll wear a bikini and rock my version of a ”screw it” attitude.
 Other days, I’ll feel more self-conscious and wear black-on-black-on-black.
 I’m finally realizing no clothing is “off limits,” as I once believed, and rolling with the evolution.